mohan22009105/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

-# Experiment No: 1e – SEB-Minimum of Three Numbers
+# Experiment No: 1e – SEB-find the largest among three Integer Numbers

 ## AIM
-To write a Python program to find the largest among three Integer Numbers ..
+To write a Python program to find the largest among three Integer Numbers .

 ## ALGORITHM
 1. Start the program.